Close

 • Further surgery – Fine Tuning – It’s not uncommon for any large body contouring surgery patient to require further surgery to “fine tune” the results.

-So as a surgeon, Dr Dona is crafting, sculpting, and reshaping everything that’s 3D and not static, whilst at the same time making sure that he doesn’t push things too far and make it too tight and increase the risk of wounds not healing and breaking down.
+So as a surgeon Dr Dona is reconstructing everything that’s 3D and not static, whilst at the same time making sure that he doesn’t push things too far and make it too tight and increase the risk of wounds not healing and breaking down – complications!

-So, you should not undertake any surgery, especially these larger transformations, if you’re not prepared or willing to have further surgery, and the potential time off and costs involved.
+So, you should not undertake any surgery, especially these larger surgeries, if you’re not prepared or willing to have further surgery, and the potential time off and costs involved.

 Learn more about our procedures or schedule a one-on-one consultation at our Sydney clinic